Biden takes hit for Maui wildfire response

 Stewart Verdery, a former assistant secretary at the Department of Homeland Security under Bush, noted that the politics around disaster response are always tricky.

-“I’d be surprised if any former senior presidential advisor ever looked back and thought their boss had shown too much public attention in a crisis,” said Verdery, CEO of Monument Advocacy.
+“I’d be surprised if any former senior presidential adviser ever looked back and thought their boss had shown too much public attention in a crisis,” said Verdery, CEO of Monument Advocacy.

 The death toll in Maui has risen to 99 people as of Monday night, making it the deadliest wildfire in modern U.S. history.
 Only three bodies have been identified and only 25 percent of the area has been searched so far.

-Biden on Tuesday spoke by phone with FEMA administrator Deanne Criswell and Hawaii Gov. Josh Green (D) while on his way to Wisconsin as well as Hawaii Democratic Sen. Brian Schatz.
+Biden on Tuesday spoke by phone with Federal Emergency Management Agency (FEMA) Administrator Deanne Criswell and Hawaii Gov. Josh Green (D) while on his way to Wisconsin as well as Hawaii Democratic Sen. Brian Schatz.

-Almost 500 federal personnel have been deployed to Maui as of Tuesday morning, FEMA has provided tens of thousands of meals, liters of water, cots and blankets.
-The White House put out a fact sheet outlining disaster relief efforts so far, which included a major disaster declaration the president signed last Thursday, two days after the fire engulfed parts of the island.
+Almost 500 federal personnel have been deployed to Maui as of Tuesday morning, and FEMA has provided tens of thousands of meals, liters of water, cots and blankets.
+The White House released a fact sheet outlining disaster relief efforts so far, which included a major disaster declaration the president signed last Thursday, two days after the fire engulfed parts of the island.

 Democrats warned that criticizing Biden for not scheduling a visit to Maui right away was premature.